armin-fx/BandedScad/doc/draft_matrix.md

 #### matrix_scale [^][contents]
 [matrix_scale]: #matrix_scale-
-Generate a matrix to scale to a given axis in vector.
+Generate a matrix to scale on each axis.

 _Arguments:_
 ```OpenSCAD
 matrix_scale (v, d, short)
 ```
+- `v`
-- `v` - vector with scale factor for each axis
+  - vector with scale factor for each axis
+  - missing numbers in the vector list will not scale the respective axis
+  - as number, all axis will scale with this factor
 - `d`
   - dimensions of vector which will transformed with matrix
     - `3` - spatial (3D) - default